DFE-Digital/get-into-teaching-app/app/views/content/assessment-only-providers.md

 The accredited teacher training providers listed on this page offer the AO programme.
 Contact them directly to ask them about entry criteria and to apply.

-Fees range from about £1,500 to £4,000, but vary between providers and may be substantially more if you’re outside the UK.
-Check with individual providers for more details.
+Fees range from about £1,500 to £4,000, but vary between providers so it's best to check with them directly for more information.

+If you’re a non-UK citizen, see training providers who offer [assessment only qualified teacher status to international teachers](#group--international).